fortinet-fortisoar/solution-pack-command-and-control-response/README.md

 **Investigate Command & Control:**

-Launch **Investigate Command & Control** playbook and observe various investigation activities such as:
+Launch **Investigate Command & Control** playbook and observe how the playbook:

-- Enriched alerts for command-and-control behavior by identifying the reputation of related artifacts such as source IP addresses and file hashes.
+- Enriches alerts for command-and-control behavior by identifying the reputation of related artifacts such as source IP addresses and file hashes
-- Geolocation of Source IP.
+- Identifies Geolocation of Source IP
-- Anomalous processes running on the host, which was the target of the attack, are terminated using the CarbonBlack Response
+- Investigates and terminates, using the CarbonBlack Response, anomalous processes running on the host that was the target of the attack
-- Close the Alert
+- Closes the alert after performing the tasks mentioned

 ## Prerequisite

-Ensure that the below solution packs are deployed:
+Ensure that the following solution packs are deployed:

 |**Solution Pack**|**Purpose**|**Doc Link**|
 | :- | :- | :- |